4th-earth/site-fourth-earth/site-raw/content.md

 - Characters MUST have one or more non-health Life Batteries.
 - Players MUST add an extra die to the Dice Pool, which is known as the Criticality Die and SHOULD be distinct from other dice in the pool; we RECOMMEND a 10-sided die, which represents a 10 percent chance of criticality.
 	- The die MAY be changed per session or action.
-- If a 1 is rolled on the Criticality Die, the result is a critical success or failure based on the success or failure of the rest of the Dice Pool.
+- If a 1 is rolled on the Criticality Die, the result is a critical success or failure based on the success or failure of the rest of the Dice Pool, respectively.
-- Players MAY decide to opt-out or -in to using the Criticality Die prior to the creation of the Dice Pool; Players SHOULD decide prior to becoming aware of the Difficulty Rating assigned to the action.
+- Players MAY decide to opt-out or -in to using the Criticality Die prior to the creation of the Dice Pool.
+	- Players SHOULD decide whether they will apply the Critically Die prior to becoming aware of the Difficulty Rating assigned to the action.
 	- Players MAY decide to always roll a Criticality Die as a group decision.
 We RECOMMEND the decision be made prior to the beginning of the session.

 Beyond the narrative implications and outcomes, Criticality comes with mechanical impacts on the Character.